Skip to main content

 Cold food must be kept at 8˚C or below.
 This is a legal requirement in England, Wales and Northern Ireland.

-In practice, it is recommended to set your fridge at 5˚C to make sure that food is kept cold enough.
+In practice, it is recommended to set your fridge at 5˚C or below to make sure that food is kept cold enough and allow for any fluctuations in temperature.
 Check regularly that your fridge and any display units are cold enough.

 Food safety coaching video – Chilled storage and display